This site is my small tribute to the men of all navies who served on ships in WW2. Never forget what they did!

 - to research a ship lost during WW1 or WW2, use the Ships Sunk search - information on 13,000 ships, Cruisers, Carriers, Battleships, Submarines, MTBs, Tanker, Cargo, Passenger etc, etc and for warships there will be a map to find out where it was sunk

-You can choose the drawings you would like Nimitz and Eric Leon to deliver next.
+You can choose the drawings you would like Nimitz to deliver next.
+This time the choices are IJN aircraft carriers.
 You can vote and see the current voting state below.
-Only one vote is allowed per visitor and this vote ends on 31st July.
-The last vote was won by Astoria and Cruiser Battles.
+Only one vote is allowed per visitor and the vote ends on 31st March.
+The last vote was won by Suzuya which Nimitz is now developing.

 Most pages viewed - 4,550